redhat-openstack/website/source/uncategorized/highly-available-qpid-for-openstack.html.md

 ## Implementation Options

-This document will cover 3 possible configurations available for qpid to be clustered and/or Highly Available.
+This document will cover 3 possible configurations available for Qpid to be clustered and/or Highly Available.
 Each are described here, with configuration later in the document.

 IMPORTANT: OpenStack is built to resend messages, clustering is not necessary.
+In OpenStack HA means Highly Available services and does not require guaranteed message delivery or message persistence.
 The first solution meets the requirements for HA OpenStack messaging.
-The second and third solutions are valid HA messaging configurations for OpenStack but are not necessary for a safe Openstack HA messaging deployment.
+The second and third solutions are valid HA messaging configurations for OpenStack but are not necessary for a safe OpenStack HA messaging deployment.
+These latter two options come with substantial additional overhead.

 1. Pacemaker managed without Clustering

-This configuration will make the qpid broker highly available but does not prevent message loss within the messaging brokers; however, OpenStack is built to resend messages and therefore can recover from this situation, so losing a message due to a broker loss should not present a problem.
-Qpid will run on only one of the pacemaker nodes at a time, grouped with a floating ip.
-In the event of a node failure pacemaker will start the qpid broker and floating ip on another node.
-All openstack components will point to the floating ip grouped with the qpid broker for messaging services.
+This configuration will make the Qpid broker highly available but does not prevent message loss within the messaging brokers.
+However, as mentioned above, OpenStack is built to resend messages, message loss is NOT an issue and OpenStack will recover.
+With this implementation Qpid will run on only one of the pacemaker nodes at a time, grouped with a floating IP address.
+In the event of a node failure pacemaker will start the Qpid broker and floating IP on another node.
+All OpenStack components will point to the floating IP grouped with the Qpid broker for messaging services.
+Service will be resumed.

 2. Clustered without pacemaker

-This configuration runs multiple qpid brokers in a clustered configuration.
-This prevents message loss, though will require some other form of monitoring for the qpid brokers.
+This configuration runs multiple Qpid brokers in a clustered configuration.
+This prevents message loss, though will require some other form of monitoring for the Qpid brokers.

 3. Pacemaker managed with clustering

-This configuration makes the qpid broker highly available and prevents message loss.
+This configuration makes the Qpid broker highly available and prevents message loss.
 Qpid runs with multiple brokers and is monitored by pacemaker.

 WARNING: Only set up one of these solutions.
 These solutions are not intended to be run simultaneously.